The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 On research leave Academic Year 2014/15

-I have been Head of the School of English at Kent since 2011 and have previously taught at the University of Exeter, the University of California, Los Angeles, the University of Connecticut at Storrs and at Virginia Polytechnic Institute and State University, where I was a Fulbright Scholar.
+I have previously taught at the University of Exeter, the University of California, Los Angeles, the University of Connecticut at Storrs and at Virginia Polytechnic Institute and State University, where I was a Fulbright Scholar.
 I have lectured extensively in north America, New Zealand and Europe.

 Projects nearing completion include a study of the text and context of the imperfect version of Thomas Hoccleve’s Male Regle in Canterbury Cathedral Archives, a survey of literary practice in and around Canterbury during the years 1348 to 1420, and an account of Chaucer’s travels for the courts of Edward III and Richard II.